Akirtovskis/tip-of-the-typescript/README.md

 If you happen to be here, you most likely attended my TypeScript workshop in Berlin or lately via Zoom.

+This repo will be updated with more content in the near future, so ⭐️ for now and enjoy more updates later!

 ## How to use the project?

 - go to `/src/Workshop.tsx` to revise the basic concepts that we explored together